caltechlibrary/newt/presentation3.md

 > Point your web browser at http://localhost:8010 to test

-# Can I run a demo?
+# Here's an ASCII type demo of the system

-Not yet, hopefully in early December 2024.
+FIXME: to be created and linked to after validation service generation completed

 # Third prototype Status

 - A work in progress (continuing through 2024)
-- Working prototype target date June 2025
+- A Working version 1.0 hopefully in 2025
 - Using internal applications as test bed

 # How much is built?